serverlessworkflow/specification/specification/README.md

 Some other examples of information that could be recorded in metadata are:

 - UI tooling information such as sizing or scaling factors.
-- Build, release, or image information such as timestamps, release Ids, git branches, PR numbers, etc.
+- Build, release, or image information such as timestamps, release ids, git branches, PR numbers, etc.
-- Logging, Monitoring, Analytics, or Audit repository information.
+- Logging, monitoring, analytics, or audit repository information.
 - Labels used for organizing/indexing purposes, such as "release" "stable", "track", "daily", etc.

 ## Extending

-Serverless Workflows are build with extensibility in mind.
+Serverless Workflows are built with extensibility in mind.
 The extension mechanism allows users and implementers to extend the standard workflow elements with additional ones.
-This can be used for example to satisfy some unique requirements and remain being compliant with the workflow specification.
+This can be used, for example, to satisfy some unique requirements and remain being compliant with the workflow specification.

 The extension mechanism can be used to define custom workflow elements.
-It is targeted to solving custom requirements that go beyond the core of the workflow specification, for example logging, simulation, debugging, tracing, etc.
+It is targeted to solving custom requirements that go beyond the core of the workflow specification, for example, logging, simulation, debugging, tracing, etc.

 You can find more info and examples of element extensions [here](extending/README.md).

 ## Use Cases

-You can find different Serverless Workflow use cases [here](usecases/README.md)
+You can find different Serverless Workflow use cases [here](usecases/README.md).

 ## Examples

-You can find different Serverless Workflow examples [here](examples/README.md)
+You can find different Serverless Workflow examples [here](examples/README.md).

 ## Reference

-You can find a list of other languages, technologies and specifications related to workflows [here](references/README.md)
+You can find a list of other languages, technologies and specifications related to workflows [here](references/README.md).